tanveer128423/Ecommerce-Follow-Along/README.md

 ## Milestone 29
 Integrated PayPal as a payment gateway, giving users the option to choose between Cash on Delivery (COD) and online payment via PayPal.

+## Milestone 30: PayPal Integration
+Integrated PayPal using react-paypal-js for secure online payments.
+Supports cards and PayPal accounts.
+Added client ID via .env and tested successfully.

+## Milestone 31: Redux Setup
+Set up Redux to manage global state.
+Created store and user reducer to handle email.
+Wrapped app with Provider.

+## Milestone 32: Email State with Redux
+Used useDispatch and useSelector to store and access user email across components.
+Centralized state management complete.

+## Milestone 33: JWT & Cookies
+Generated JWT using jsonwebtoken, stored it in cookies with maxAge for session control.
+Secure user login implemented.

+## Milestone 34: JWT Validation
+Validated JWT from cookies on backend.
+Protected routes from unauthorized access.
+Frontend redirects unauthenticated users.

+## Milestone 35: Deployment
+Deployed both frontend and backend.
+App is live with authentication and payment features.